carlSQ/FlexBoxLayout/README.md

 ## License

-CSSLayout is available under the MIT license.
+FBLayout is available under the MIT license.
 See the LICENSE file for more info.